MariusArhaug/WishList/wishList/rest/README.md

 You can run the server locally using *Maven*

-First you need to install and compile:
+First you need to install and compile (fxui tests will fail unless the server is running):

 `mvn clean install && mvn compile`

-Then to run:
+Then to run (mvn clean compile inside the rest module is often necessary before running the server):

 `mvn spring-boot:run`